 - Describe a tutoring session that you did this week.
 What went well?
 What could you have done better?

-- Describe a complex tutoring situation that you ran into while tutoring.
-What did you do?
+- Describe a problem that you ran into while tutoring.

 - What could you do in your responses to encourage tutees to be more independent and less dependent on you?